burrrata/research/README.md

+# SPAGHETTI CODE AHEAD

+- FYI: started sketching out ideas here, meant to refine them, but did not follow through on that.
+As is they aren't viable or readable in any way, shape, or form.
+Sorry about that.
+Might circle back and change that in the future though :)

 ### Exploring cryptoeconomic mechanisms and how they can help with coordination for real world applications in social settings.

 QVACG (quadratic voting anti centralization gadget) takeaways: